justinnoor/pfhowto/README.md

 This rule blocks all forms of traffic in all directions.
 It does not specify an `in` or `out` direction, therefore it defaults to both.
 The same logic applies to `pass` and `match` rules when no direction is given.

-This rule is perfectly legitimate for a local workstation that needs to be completely insulated from the world, however, it is largely impractical, and will not work with a remote droplet.
+This rule is perfectly legitimate for a local workstation that needs to be completely insulated from the world.
+However, it is largely impractical, and will not work with a remote droplet.
 Can you guess why?
 The reason is because we did not permit any *SSH* traffic.
 If [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) had been enabled we would have locked ourselves out of our droplet.
 This is something to always keep in mind with remote machines.
 Every administrator has probably done this at least once!
 Let's revise the previous rule.

 Revise the previous rule:
 ```